DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/doc/Developer-Documentation.md

 - **Language & Runtime:** TypeScript 5 for all frontend and backend code, enforcing strict typing.
   The Node.js runtime is utilized via Vercel serverless functions for backend logic.
-- **Database:** PostgreSQL is used as the primary data store, with schema and queries managed through the Drizzle ORM.
+- **Database:** PostgreSQL is used as the primary data store, with schema and queries managed through the Prisma ORM.
 The database is hosted on Neon (a cloud Postgres provider).
 All data is partitioned by company (multi-tenant design).
 - **Authentication & Users:** Clerk is integrated for authentication, user management, and organization (tenant) management.
 Clerk provides a drop-in auth UI and handles user sessions,